 James Eaglesfield is the non-teaching staff governor on the University’s Governing Council.
 He is the University’s head of governance and IT Portfolio within the IT department of the University of Derby.
 Since joining the University in 1998 he has held a series of roles within IT Services.
 He is currently responsible for information security, data protection, freedom of information and IT project management within the University.
-Prior to joining the University James trained at the Queens Medical Centre to become an Audiology Technician.
-His outside interests include walking, photography and cycling and recently rode the infamous Paris – Roubaix cycle race route.
+Prior to joining the University, James trained at the Queens Medical Centre to become an Audiology Technician.
+His outside interests include walking, photography and cycling and he regularly rides the infamous Paris – Roubaix cycle sportif.

 Mr Chris Hughes BSc HonDLitt - Chair of Governing Council